 Home range sizes in Hustai National Park varied from 120 to 2,400 hectacres and, in addition to grazing sites, included a permanent water source, patches of forest, and ridges with rocky outcrops.
 In the Great Gobi B Strictly Protected Area, home ranges of 150 to 825 kilometers² were reported.

 Przewalski’s horse is crepuscular and spends more than half the day foraging for food.
 The horse has been seen spending the day in the desert, traveling to grazing and watering areas after sun-down, and returning to the desert in the morning.

 Shy and alert to avoid enemies, Przewalski’s horse has a shrill voice.

 Przewalski’s horse is a herbivore, eating grass, plants, and fruit.
 It sometimes eats bark, leaves, and buds.

 Przewalski’s horse is fed hay, grain, alfalfa, and vitamin and mineral supplements in zoos.

 All perissodactyls are hindgut fermenters.
 In contrast to ruminants, hindgut fermenters store digested food that has left the stomach in an enlarged cecum, where the food is digested by bacteria.
 As an odd-toed ungulate, Przewalski’s horse digests plant cellulose in its intestines rather than in one or more stomach chambers as even-toed ungulates do.
 No gallbladder is present.

-Przewalski’s horse mating and birth occurs in the same season, since females come into heat seven to eight days after giving birth.
+Przewalski’s horse mating and birth occurs in the same season since females come into heat seven to eight days after giving birth.
 Mating occurs in April or May and a single foal is born nearly a year later.
-Przewalski’s horses are sexually mature at about two years of age.

 Przewalski’s horse’s gestation period is from eleven to twelve months, and it gives birth to one foal during April or May.